 The space between the old pub and Government St. became available and the pub's owners decided that Victoria was ready for both more space and many more beer taps.
 After months of planning and licensing meetings with the City of Victoria, Garrick's Head opened its brand new Government St. doors in November of 2012.
 The high visibility pub front on one of Victoria's busiest streets has resulted in a lot more exposure to tourists and also craft-beer-hungry locals.
 The increase in size also allowed Garrick's to add draught lines, expanding their craft beer tap selection to the largest on Vancouver Island – if craft beer is your drink of choice, then Garrick's Head is a safe bet for you.

 Over our 125+ years as a pub, Garrick's Head has seen many variations on our logo and style.
 Without a doubt, the elk head coat of arms mounted above our fireplace in the old pub is the root of all of our iconography; despite its foggy origins and backstory, this same imagery was used on the hanging tavern sign and also our windows.

 Victoria is the cradle of the craft beer revolution and with the quality selection of local breweries, we are proud to serve the largest selection of craft beer on Vancouver Island.
 We keep all our local breweries on tap and feature a wide variety of craft beer from Vancouver and across the rest of the province.

 Local Breweries on Tap:

-Ever quick to support the local beer community, Garrick’s Head was the first place in Victoria that had both Phillips and Vancouver Island Brewery on tap.
-By 2002, Nowak had assumed managerial control of Garrick’s and was taking on all manner of quality BC craft beer.
+In 2000 the pub was still pouring a hell of a lot of Guinness and Okanagan Pale Ale.
+Keen to support the local beer community, Garrick’s Head was the first place in Victoria that had both Phillips and Vancouver Island Brewery on tap - and by 2002 Garrick’s was taking on all manner of quality BC craft beer.